skalyaanamoorthy/PoseFilter/Example_Files/README.md

 ### RMS
 1. After following the installation instructions, PoseFilter can be used through the command line as well.
 The following commands should be typed into the command line after a new PyMOL session is opened.
+The name (in this case PoseFilter) should correspond to the folder.
+If it is 'PoseFilter-master,' then replace that keyword instead of PoseFilter in the following commands.

     `from pmg_tk.startup.PoseFilter import LigandRMSProcess`

     `from pmg_tk.startup.PoseFilter import ComplexRMSProcess`

 2. The command line can be used for the same result as the GUI first tab option, where a folder is processed that